Azure/azure-quickstart-templates/quickstarts/microsoft.web/function-app-linux-consumption-remote-build/README.md

 ---
-description: This template provisions a function app on a Linux Consumption plan, which is a dynamic hosting plan.
+description: This template provisions a function app on a Linux Consumption plan and perform remote build during code deployment.
 The app runs on demand and you're billed per execution, with no standing resource committment.
 page_type: sample
 products:
 - azure